MarvinMK-bit/Art-x-Code/README.md

 # Art-x-Code
-The artworks I made that I hope to, well, improve, using cutting-edge pieces of code.
+The artworks I made.
+Will integrate them here with cutting-edge pieces of code.